ClickMinded/woocommerce-gateway-paypal-powered-by-braintree-fork/README.md

 == Changelog ==

+= 3.0.2.1 - 2023-06-08 =
+Forked version by ClickMinded
+* Fix - Don't recreate instance when billing address is updated or "update_checkout" event is triggered via AJAX.
+It will only be recreated if the iframe is removed from the DOM.
+* Fix - Warning about sending a string instead of array in the function get_enabled_card_types() located in includes\payment-forms\class-wc-braintree-hosted-fields-payment-form.php

 = 3.0.2 - 2023-05-24 =
 * Add – Support for Cart and Checkout blocks.
 * Dev – Bump WooCommerce minimum supported version from 6.0 to 6.8.